Imam16/ELK-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly efficient, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
-The load balancers help in assuring the availability of our machiens by stabilizing the load each virtual machien recives.
+The load balancers help in assuring the availability of our machines by stabilizing the load each virtual machine receives.
 The jump box gives us an additional layer of security by exposing one Virtual Machine to the internet instead of two.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system settings.
 - What does Filebeat watch for?
 Watches for changes in log files and ships them when changes are detected
 - What does Metricbeat record?
 It records the hosts metrics and ships them